YRF Spy Universe

+YRF Spy Universe is an Indian media franchise and shared universe centered on a series of spy action films, which feature various fictional R&AW agents.
+The first three films in the universe - Ek Tha Tiger (2012), Tiger Zinda Hai (2017) and War (2019) - were released as standalone films before the universe was established through Pathaan (2023) after the success of War.
+The franchise also includes comic books, graphic novels and video games.
+The films are created, produced and distributed by Yash Raj Films.

 Overview

-The shared universe, initially started out as a single movie series, later was established by crossing over common plot elements, settings, cast, and characters.

-The first film Ek Tha Tiger (2012) and its sequel Tiger Zinda Hai (2017) centre on a fictional R&AW agent played by Salman Khan.
-War (2019) tells the story of a RAW agent played by Hrithik Roshan who goes rogue.
-Before making War, producer Aditya Chopra and director Siddharth Anand came up with the idea of merging these films and creating a shared universe by crossing over the characters who all belong to the RAW.
-However, War was still made as a standalone film without directly connecting to the first two Tiger films—supporting the idea of creating a proper foundation for the War characters before a proper crossover.

-Pathaan (2023) starring Shah Rukh Khan as the titular character and a RAW agent, directed by Anand, is the first film to have characters appearing from both the Tiger franchise and War.
-It is the fourth film in the SPY Universe and the first YRF film to have a crossover.
+The first film Ek Tha Tiger (2012) directed by Kabir Khan was centered on a fictional RAW agent named Avinash Singh Rathore alias Tiger played by Salman Khan.
+This was followed by its sequels Tiger Zinda Hai (2017) directed by Ali Abbas Zafar and the fifth film in the universe Tiger 3 (2023) directed by Maneesh Sharma.
+The third film War (2019) directed by Siddharth Anand, starring Hrithik Roshan and Tiger Shroff was released as a standalone film with no connection to the Tiger films.
+The universe was created when Aditya Chopra and Siddharth Anand decided to connect the three films and create a shared universe through crossovers with characters and connecting plot lines.
+The fourth installment Pathaan (2023), also directed by Anand, starring Shah Rukh Khan, was the first film in the universe to feature characters from the previous films.
+The sixth installment War 2 (2025), directed by Ayan Mukerji, continues the storyline established in War.

 Films

 Ek Tha Tiger (2012)

 RAW agent Avinash "Tiger" Singh Rathore, is sent to Dublin to observe an Indian scientist who is suspected of sharing nuclear secrets with the ISI.
-He meets and falls for his caretaker Zoya Humaimi, who in reality is actually an ISI agent.
+He meets and falls for his caretaker Zoya Nazar, a girl with a dark past.

-Ek Tha Tiger is the first installment of the shared universe and was released on 15 August 2012 worldwide.
+Ek Tha Tiger is the first instalment of the shared universe and was released on 15 August 2012 worldwide.
 The film earned ₹325 crore worldwide against a budget of ₹75 crore, becoming one of the highest-grossing Bollywood films by international gross.

 Tiger Zinda Hai (2017)

-Tiger and Zoya join forces with RAW and ISI in order to rescue a group of nurses, who are held hostage by ISC, an Iraqi terrorist organization headed by Abu Usman.
+Tiger and Zoya rejoin forces with RAW and ISI in order to rescue a group of nurses, who are held hostage by ISC, an Iraqi terrorist organisation headed by Abu Usman.